Air Fryer Guy (FRYER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Air Fryer Guy Historical Price

-According to the latest data gathered on Air Fryer Guy live price page, the current price of Air Fryer Guy is 0.00001009USD.
-The circulating supply of Air Fryer Guy(FRYER) is 958.46M FRYER , giving it a market capitalization of $9.67K.
+According to the latest data gathered on Air Fryer Guy live price page, the current price of Air Fryer Guy is 0USD.
+The circulating supply of Air Fryer Guy(FRYER) is 958.46M FRYER , giving it a market capitalization of $9.62K.

 The Air Fryer Guy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FRYER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.